Private

 WHAT WE OFFER

-Welcome to the ADHD Adult Program, offered to participants 16 years of age and older (Children and youth 15 years old and younger may be assessed for ADHD through our General Psychiatry Program).
-This program has been designed to provide comprehensive support and understanding for adults with Attention Deficit Hyperactivity Disorder (ADHD).
+Welcome to the ADHD Adult Program, designed for individuals 16 years of age and older (Children and youth 15 years old and younger may be assessed for ADHD through the General Psychiatry Program).
+This program is tailored to provide thorough support and guidance for adults seeking assessment and understanding of Attention Deficit Hyperactivity Disorder (ADHD).

 HOW IT WORKS